giolazzareschi/giordano-mars-rover-nodejs/README.md

 # Giordano Mars Rover Test

-Test for VoyagerPortal: an implementation in plain nodejs of a Mars Rover problem.
+Test for VoyagerPortal: an implementation in plain nodejs of the Mars Rover problem.

 ## How to run the code
 ```